 The Illinois Solid Waste Management Act requires all state-supported institutions of higher learning to develop and submit comprehensive waste reduction plans that meet or exceeds a 40% waste reduction standard.
 The legislation requires that plans be updated every five (5) years.
-The College's most current waste reduction plan, available on the JALC website, was submitted by our Campus Recycling Manager in March 2010 after an exhaustive waste generation study was conducted on the campus.
-The next update to the waste reduction plan will be due January 1, 2015.
+The College's most current waste reduction plan, available on the JALC website, was submitted by our Director of Buildings and Grounds in March 2015.
+The next update to the waste reduction plan will be due January 1, 2020.